anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 The complete proposed written text of any amendment(s) to this constitution must be submitted to the representatives of the teams before the amendment(s) can be voted on.

 ## Finances
 The President shall determine the franchise and annual entry fees.
 All other fees will be levied at the discretion of the League President.
-Fees shall be levied with the understanding that the Association is a not for profit organization.
+Fees shall be levied with the understanding that the League is a not for profit organization.

 # By-Laws

 ## Definition; Amendments
-These By-Laws shall stand as the official rules of the CMBA.
+These By-Laws shall stand as the official rules of the League.
-All Association members shall abide by and are subject to, without exception, all rules and regulations as outlined in the Constitution and By-Laws as well as the authority of the Association President, in accordance with [Subjectivity](#subjectivity)
+All League members shall abide by and are subject to, without exception, all rules and regulations as outlined in the Constitution and By-Laws as well as the authority of the League President, in accordance with [Subjectivity](#subjectivity)

 ### Amending the By-Laws
-By-Laws may be amended, removed, or added by an affirmative vote of two-thirds of the Association members present at the time of the vote.
+By-Laws may be amended, removed, or added by an affirmative vote of two-thirds of the League members present at the time of the vote.

 ## League Membership and Fees

 ### Standards
-The following standards shall apply for consideration for membership by franchises in the CMBA.
+The following standards shall apply for consideration for membership by franchises in the League.

 1. Quality of leadership within the franchise.
 1. Good record of past performance in the following: